"Taxi to Manchester..."

 Andrea Pirlo (Milan to Juventus, 2011)

-Juventus went on to win four consecutive Scudetti, with peerless pass-master Pirlo at the heart of the team – all while Milan fell into decline.
-Milan CEO Adriano Galliani would eventually admit that allowing Pirlo to leave was his biggest mistake in football.
-Can’t argue with that one.
+Juventus went on to win four consecutive titles, with the peerless Pirlo at the heart of the team – all while Milan tumbled spectacularly into decline.
+CEO Adriano Galliani would eventually admit that allowing Pirlo to leave was his biggest mistake in football.